Ticket Tags: 6 Ways to Categorize Tickets in Customer Support

 Generate Reports – Is a certain question cropping up over and over again?
 Or does the Boss want to see a report on current support issues?
 You can generate reports based on tags in your system.
 Pro Tip: If your business is seasonal, run a report to find out which tags you used the most this time last year.
 It will help you prepare for the next onslaught.
 There are plenty of other ways to use tagging to generate reports for planning, training, and even budgeting.

 Build Your Knowledge Base – Tagging allows you to see trends start to crop up.
 From there, you can take proactive steps to support your customers before their issue even becomes a support ticket.
 This may mean writing up a new article in your customer support knowledge base or even working with product managers to correct an issue with the product itself.

 Do Your Sales and Marketing Team a Favor – Your sales and marketing team is always trying to identify customer pain points in order to sell more products.
-Let them know if you notice a certain trend in tagging.
+Sales and customer support have a circular relationship so let them know if you notice a certain trend in tagging.
 You might just help them close the next sale!

 Do you use your support software’s tagging system for something else?
 Let us know in the comments!

 Subscribe now to receive the latest industry news from TeamSupport.